 'Windea Leibniz' is an ULSTEIN SX175 design and was delivered from Ulstein Verft in February 2017.
 Having arrived at the wind farm, the vessel will transfer technicians to and from the various wind turbines.

 Operational feedback on existing SOV vessels shows that the crew managements choose to operate the vessels in astern mode up to 75% of the time at offshore wind farms.
-This number is very likely to increase further on the ‘Windea Leibniz’ due to her patented X-STERN.
+This number is very likely to increase further on the ‘Windea Leibniz’ due to her X-STERN aft solution.

 The SOV owners give various reasons for astern operations:

 - It leads to a better overview of the vessel’s positioning, as the gangway, the turbine and the ship’s side can all be observed from the bridge

 - Most power is installed in the aft part of the ship, enabling it to keep positioned more easily

 - The vessel doesn’t have to turn around before leaving for the next turbine, saving manoeuvering time between turbine

 Windea Leibniz is equipped with the new ULSTEIN X-STERN.
 This aft design has been developed for the SOVs to work close to the offshore wind farm structures, disregarding the directions of wind or waves, or where it is headed next.
 The X-STERN is a follow-up of the X-BOW® fore ship design, both originating from Ulstein’s long experience in designing for the offshore industry.